t-freger/ram/docs/docs/features/smart-search.md

 ## Advanced Search Filters

-In addition, Immich offers advanced search functionality, allowing you to find specific content using customizable search filters.
+In addition, ram offers advanced search functionality, allowing you to find specific content using customizable search filters.
 These filters include location, one or more faces, specific albums, and more.
-You can try out the search filters on the [Demo site](https://demo.immich.app).
+You can try out the search filters on the [Demo site](https://demo.ram.app).

 Smart search features include: